Minecraft Breeze Mob: Everything You Need to Know

 2. Attack Pattern

-When the Breeze spawns, it will look for a target.
-Once it finds the player, it starts shooting them with a special ranged attack called “wind charge.”
-If this projectile hits an entity directly, it will deal a small amount of damage equal to only half a heart.
+When the Breeze spawns, it will start looking for a target.
+Once it finds the player, it starts shooting them with a special ranged attack called wind charge.
+If this projectile hits an entity directly, it will deal a small amount of damage (around half a heart) depending on the difficulty; all in all, that’s pretty low damage.

-However, when it collides with an entity or a block, it will create an AOE (area of effect) called a “wind burst.
+However, when it collides with an entity or block, it will create an AOE (area of effect) called wind burst.
 This effect will knock back entities by several blocks and can even catapult them high in the air.
 This will cause you to take fall damage, so prepare your water buckets for well-timed clutches.

-Also, it’s possible to reflect the Breeze’s wind charge projectile if you manage to hit it at the right time.
-Apart from that, Breeze doesn’t have any special melee attacks.
+Also, it’s possible to reflect the Breeze’s wind charge if you manage to hit it at the right time.
+Apart from that, Breeze doesn’t have any special melee attacks in Minecraft.

 Breeze's special wind charge attack in Minecraft 1.21

 Moreover, the way this mob moves is by jumping.
 It will first play a little animation, indicating it’s compressing and is ready to propel itself through the air.
-It generally does this after it attacks.
-When it lands, the Breeze starts moving around quickly and keeps shooting the player with more wind charge projectiles.
+It generally does this after an attack.
+And wen it lands, the Breeze starts moving around quickly and keeps shooting players with more wind charge projectiles.

 However, the surprises don’t stop there.
 The wind burst effect has the ability to interact with certain blocks.
 Those include: